Difference between Lease Financing Vs. Hire Purchase

 Starting any business involves a lot of financial planning for acquisition of fixed assets like land, plant and machinery etc. Most entrepreneurs are scared of capital intensive projects due to huge financial commitments.
 When large capital is involved in the business, an entrepreneur wishes to spread his cost of acquisition of fixed assets over a longer period.
-Longer period would reduce per year commitment towards the cost of asset.
+A longer period would reduce per year commitment towards the cost of an asset.

 The intention is to match the commitment with the revenue generated per year so that the payments are easily manageable without any cash flow mismatch.

 Lease and Hire purchase is an exact solution to that kind of financial arrangement where the cash commitment is spread over the life of the asset and on the top, lease financing does not even require any initial capital outflow also.
 Hence under lease, the entrepreneur can use his capital for other working capital requirements.

 In simple words, Lease is a financial contract between the business customer (user) and the equipment supplier (normally owner) for using a particular asset/equipment over a period of time against the periodic payments called “Lease rentals”.